Magnetic Resonance (MRI)-Guided Breast Biopsy

-If you experience swelling and bruising following your biopsy, you may be instructed to take an over-the-counter pain reliever and to use a cold pack.
+If you experience swelling and bruising following your biopsy, your doctor may tell you to take an over-the-counter pain reliever and to use a cold pack.
 Temporary bruising is normal.

-You should contact your physician if you experience excessive swelling, bleeding, drainage, redness or heat in the breast.
+Call your doctor if you experience excessive swelling, bleeding, drainage, redness, or heat in the breast.

 Who interprets the results and how do I get them?

 A pathologist examines the removed specimen and makes a final diagnosis.
 Depending on the facility, the radiologist or your referring physician will share the results with you.
 The radiologist will also evaluate the results of the biopsy to make sure that the pathology and image findings explain one another.
 In some instances, even if cancer is not diagnosed, surgical removal of the entire biopsy site and imaging abnormality may be recommended if the pathology does not match the imaging findings.